Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom of the circle represents something you did to bring the situation about.
+Click for DetailsThe card visible at the center of the cross represents the obstacle that stands in your way - it may even be something that sounds good but is not actually to your benefit.
 Five of Swords (Defeat): A success earned through personal degradation.
 Separation from friends brought about by an unfeeling and coldly calculated act.
 Temporary victory tainted by dishonor and providing fuel for eventual defeat.

-Click for DetailsThe card at the upper left of the circle represents the spiritual history of the situation the things you've learned.
+Click for DetailsThe card second from the top of the staff represents your hopes, fears, or an unexpected element that will come into play.
 Two of Cups (Love), when reversed: Instability in romance, friendship, or business.
 A deep infatuation that excludes existing friends.
 A false promise or premature commitment.
 The entanglement of male and female interpreted in the broadest sense.
 The profaning of the sacred through the introduction of base desire.
 Folly, depletion, and waste.
 May suggest conflict, divorce, or a severing of ties.